A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Experiments

 \subsection{Ablation Study}

 In our study, we measure the complementary information via the statistical methods and features extracted by pre-trained VGG-16.
-In this section, we perform the ablation study to validate the effectiveness of the complementary information measurement and information aggregation structure in the network.
+In this section, we perform the ablation study to validate the effectiveness of the complementary information measurement, information aggregation structure and hyperparameters in the network.